Citron (band): Rebuilding the band, Křížek, and Rebelie: 2013–present

-In May 2015, Citron supported Def Leppard on their tour of Czechia, opening for them both in Prague and Ostrava.
+In May 2015, Citron supported Def Leppard on their tour of the Czech Republic, opening for them both in Prague and Ostrava.
 In September, after much internal squabbling, Citron came close to disintegrating yet again.
 František Michalík, Jaroslav Bartoň, Jiří Šperl, and Václav Vlasák went on to found the group Limetal, leaving drummer Radim Pařízek as the only remaining member of Citron.
 He called on Ladislav Křížek to return to the band once more, and they were joined by Djordje Erič and Pavel Hanus on guitar, and Jiří "George" Rain (Kreyson) on bass.
 The newly reformed band went straight back to work on a new album.
 Before its release, they launched a concert tour and issued the EP Rebelie Vol. 1, followed a year later by another EP, Rebelie Vol. 2.
 Former collaborator Tanja joined them at a number of shows during their tour, and as of 2020 is a permanent member of the band.
 The planned album, Rebelie rebelů, was finally released towards the end of 2016.
 A year later, Citron finally released their 1981 album Obratník Raka, which had until then only been published in its English version.

 Radim Pařízek, the last remaining member of the band's original lineup, died on 2 March 2021 after complications from a recent surgery; he was 67 years old.